itsmebombie/ascii-video/README.md

 # Known Bugs

 These are all of the known bugs (caused by the program, not by Geometry Dash) as of right now:
-- The whole canvas moves by a visible amount every `n` frames, where `n` is the amount of groups you allocated.
+- ~~The whole canvas moves by a visible amount every `n` frames, where `n` is the amount of groups you allocated.~~ This has been sort of patched, it still does that sometimes but it moves back the next frame.
+If that happens, you can move the move trigger above the video to the left in the editor in order to attempt fixing it.
-- Any framerate above 30 speeds up the video for some reason.
+- ~~Inconsistent framerate.~~ should be consistent now
 - The video is a bit "jittery" when playing.

 # Misc